Pierre Laporte: Kidnapping and murder

 On 5 October 1970, James Cross, the British trade commissioner in Montreal, was kidnapped by the FLQ.
 Laporte called the Cross kidnapping "a wind of madness temporarily blowing across Canada".
 On 10 October 1970, Laporte was kidnapped from his home on Robitaille Street in Saint-Lambert, Quebec, by the Chénier Cell of the FLQ.
-The kidnappers – Paul and Jacques Rose, Francis Simard and Bernard Lortie – approached Laporte while he was playing football with his nephew Claude on his front lawn and forced him into their vehicle at gunpoint.
+The kidnappers – Paul and Jacques Rose, Francis Simard, and Bernard Lortie – approached Laporte while he was playing football with his nephew Claude on his front lawn and forced him into their vehicle at gunpoint.
 Laporte was chosen partly because of his links to the Cotroni family (which would embarrass the Bourassa government) and partly because he had no bodyguards, which made him an easy man to kidnap.
-Laporte was heading towards the street to pick up the football when he was confronted with a masked man who just gotten out of a car parked in front of his house who pointed a submachine gun at his face.
+Laporte was heading towards the street to pick up the football when he was confronted with a masked man who had just gotten out of a car parked in front of his house who pointed a submachine gun at his face.
 The FLQ dubbed him the "Minister of Unemployment and Assimilation," and held him hostage, demanding the release of 23 "political prisoners" in exchange for his freedom.

-It was the intention of the FLQ to have Laporte write out a "confession" detailing his links to the Cotroni family which the FLQ hoped would the "Magna Carta of corruption" in Quebec.
-Laporte was defiant, telling his captors: "It'll will all work out.
+It was the intention of the FLQ to have Laporte write out a "confession" detailing his links to the Cotroni family which the FLQ hoped would be the "Magna Carta of corruption" in Quebec.
+Laporte was defiant, telling his captors: "It will all work out.
 I know it.
 Don't worry.
-It'll will all work out perfectly".
-Laporte was held in a house at 5630 Armstrong street in Montreal.
+It will all work out perfectly".
+Laporte was held in a house at 5630 Armstrong (now Bachand) street in Longueuil.
 Prime Minister Pierre Trudeau invoked Canada's War Measures Act which allowed mass raids and arrests to take place in order to find the group who had kidnapped Laporte and Cross.
 Trudeau said: